 With well over 50 years since premiering on television, wrestling continues to draw tens of millions of weekly television viewers worldwide.
 That said, it has always been somewhat taboo to be "out" as a wrestling fan.

-Celebrities You May Not Have Known Were Wrestling Fans
+Celebrities You May Not Realize Were Wrestling Fans

-Below is a list of 15 famous people who you may not have known were wrestling fans.
+Below is a list of 15 celebrities you may not have realized were wrestling fans.
 The extent of their fandom varies from person to person, but the key is these entertainers "get it" the way that you and I do.
 And this is without factoring in commonly-discussed famous fans like David Arquette, Andy Kaufman, Freddy Prinze Jr., Drew Carey, or the anchors of Weekend Update from Saturday Night Live.